confluentinc/cli/README.md

 ## Install

-The CLI has pre-built binaries for macOS, Linux, and Windows, on both i386 and x86_64 architectures.
+The CLI has pre-built binaries for macOS, Linux, and Windows.

 You can download a tarball with the binaries.
 These are both on Github releases and in S3.